kaisenkrish-1184/HiddenBeliefsReplication/README.md

 The paper can be accessed [here](https://yale.app.box.com/s/vlmkafxglm89f4cwra9ecav9nniyukyw).

+## Data

+This replication uses **CRSP, Compustat, and 13F data** accessed via **WRDS**.
+Due to licensing restrictions, these data **cannot be redistributed**.

+Users must download the data directly from WRDS and place the files in: replication/

 ### Note on WRDS formats
 This code is written using **legacy WRDS file formats**.
 Users working with **post-2024 WRDS extracts** may need to make minor adjustments to variable names and file structure.